top of page

 This story/game combo could be used in individual, group, or family counseling sessions or utilized by families who want their children to process family changes in a healthy way.
 The story sets the stage and presents the concepts discussed in the game.

 This book/game is intended for children who feel the strain of a contentious situation between their parents.
 Children whose parents get along may not identify with the problems in this resource.
 Children often feel stuck in the middle during long court battles, when parents are angry and speak poorly of one another, and when the child is expected to communicate on behalf of the adults.
+This resources is designed to help these children make sense of these situations and to identify ways to cope and communicate boundaries that are needed.

 You can find the book/game here: